Podcast: Download

 As Christopher Kemp shows in his book, Dark and Magical Places, not keeping track of directions costs societies around the world in many ways.
 We lose in terms of productivity, family commitments and personal fulfilment.

 As usual, there are solutions.
-It’s just a matter of getting started with memory techniques that can help.
+It’s just a matter of getting started with memory techniques that can help you remember details related to where you’re trying to go.

 In addition to seeing a doctor, monitoring your symptoms through journaling and working on your diet, here are some additional things you can do.